LukasBommes/rtsp-streamsync/readme.md

 - **Camera connection loss:** If the provided stream URL can not be opened or too many subsequent read error occured, the stream produces frames with status "CAP_BROKEN".

+- **Frame buffer underrun:** If during the offset computation any of the frame buffers gets exhausted (becomes empty), a frame with status "FRAME_DROPPED" is inserted in the frame packet.

 ##### Performance Benchmark